sidshank/sidshank/README.md

 ### Hey there 👋 I'm Sid

-I'm an Engineering Manager at GitHub working on the CodeQL team supporting C# and Go.
+I'm an Engineering Manager at GitHub working on the CodeQL team supporting Dynamically Typed Languages (Javascript, Typescript, Python, Ruby).
 CodeQL is the engine that powers Code Scanning, and is a part of the GitHub Advanced Security organization.

 I am passionate about building high-performing teams with high psychological safety 💪🧠.
 I started my career in software engineering working at MathWorks on Stateflow, a Model Based Design tool for modelling, simulation and generating code for State Machines.
 I moved to Canada 🇨🇦🍁 in 2018 to increase my exposure to distributed systems, and have worked at startups in the FinTech and EdTech spaces before coming to GitHub.